will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 ### Adding a logo

-All apps must have a logo, that you will no doubt have seen displayed in the tiles window, when Browserosaurus shows.
+All apps must have a logo, that you will no doubt have seen displayed in the picker window, when Browserosaurus shows.
 Most browser logos can be installed from an excellent project that contains
 [almost all browser logos](https://github.com/alrra/browser-logos) by [Cătălin Mariș](https://github.com/alrra).